QTM 302What Happens After Death?

 Let’s look at the facts together.

-1.0 THE "LIGHTS OUT" THEORY
+1. THE "LIGHTS OUT" THEORY

-1.1 The Theory
+1.1 The theory

-1.2 The "Hard Problem" of Consciousness
+1.2 The "hard problem" of consciousness

-Witness 2: Dr. Sam Parnia (The AWARE Study)
+Study 2: Dr. Sam Parnia (The AWARE Study)

-Witness 3: Dr. Kenneth Ring (Mindsight)
+Study 3: Dr. Kenneth Ring (Mindsight)

-1.4 The Logic Check: The Piano and the Pianist
+1.4 The piano and the pianist

-- The Pianist (Consciousness) plays the Piano (Brain) to make music.
+- The pianist (consciousness) plays the piano (brain) to make music.

 - If the strings break or the keys smash, the music stops.

-- The materialist looks at the broken piano and says, "See?
-The music is gone, so the Pianist must be dead."
+- The materialist looks at the broken piano and says, "The music is gone, so the pianist must be dead."

-2.0 THE CYCLE OF REBIRTH (HINDUISM & BUDDHISM)
+2. THE CYCLE OF REBIRTH (HINDUISM & BUDDHISM)

-Many people find comfort in the idea of Reincarnation.
-It feels like a "Second Chance."
-If you mess up this life, you just come back and try again.
+Many people find comfort in the idea of reincarnation.
+It feels like a "second chance": if you mess up this life, you come back and try again.

-2.1 The Reality Check
+2.1 The reality check

 "As a person puts on new garments, giving up old ones, the soul similarly accepts new material bodies, giving up the old and useless ones."
 (The Bhagavad Gita 2:22)